 - While CDPs are useful to help activate the collected data, 59 percent of respondents indicated that their CDP is primarily being used as a data consolidation tool.

-- This suggests marketers are missing out on their CDP’s full value with most users today simply using the platform as a database but not fully utilizing the powerful activation and measurement tools available.
+- This suggests marketers are missing out on their CDP’s full value with most users today simply using the platform as a database but not fully utilising the powerful activation and measurement tools available.

 - A successful CDP implementation takes the right use cases, the right collected data to fuel it, and the right team in place for speed and agility out of the gate.